vtphatt2/House-Price-Prediction/DataPreprocessing/report_english.md

-# **DATA PREPROCESSING**
+# **DATA PREPROCESSING AND FEATURE ENGINEERING**

-### **Issues encountered during data processing:**
+### **Issues Encountered During Data Processing:**

 **Issue 1:**

-* **Error Description:** When initially crawling data from the web (raw data), I encountered an error that prevented the execution of the `pd.read_csv` command.
+* **Description:** When initially crawling data from the web (raw data), I encountered an error that prevented the execution of the `pd.read_csv` command.
 Upon a preliminary inspection, I discovered that the error was due to extra quotation marks in the data string, which caused the data structure to be incorrect.

 * **Solution:** Use the `fix_csv_quotes` function to appropriately adjust the pairs of quotation marks (" ") in the data.

-    * The `fix_csv_quotes` function was developed to fix the issue of extra or missing quotation marks in the CSV data.
+    * The `fix_csv_quotes` function was developed to fix the extra quotation marks in the CSV data.
 The function works by:
         1. Counting the number of quotation marks in each line.
         2. Identifying cases of missing quotation marks by checking if the number of quotation marks is even.
-        3. Adding the missing quotation mark at the end of lines with an odd number of quotation marks.
+        3. Adding missing quotation marks to the end of lines with an odd number of quotation marks.

     * Example:
         - Incorrect data line: "data1", "data2", "data3""
         - Corrected data line: "data1", "data2", "data3"

-    * After fixing all errors, the output CSV file is generated.
+    * After fixing all errors, export the corrected file as an output CSV.

 **Issue 2:**

-* **Error Description:** The data in the columns of the CSV file is not clean; specifically, there are unnecessary characters and special characters that could significantly impact subsequent processes.
+* **Description:** The data in the CSV file columns is not clean; specifically, there are unnecessary characters and special characters that could significantly impact subsequent processes.

 * **Solution:**
-    * Write a `clean_string` function to clean the string by removing unnecessary symbols and characters.
-This function will retain alphabetic characters (uppercase and lowercase), numbers, periods, commas, and vertical bars.
+    * Write the `clean_string` function to clean the string by removing unnecessary symbols and characters.
+This function retains alphabetic characters (uppercase and lowercase), numbers, periods, commas, and |.
     * Use the `clean_file_csv` function to apply the `clean_string` function to a specific column in the CSV file, in this case, the 'Description' column.

 **Issue 3:**

-* **Error Description:** It is necessary to extract data from the 'Title' and 'Description' fields to fill in the missing data positions.
+* **Description:** Data needs to be extracted from the 'Title' and 'Description' fields to fill in missing data.

-* **Solution:** Use regular expressions (regex) to extract information on prices, area, number of bedrooms, and number of bathrooms from the 'Title' and 'Description' fields.
-Specifically, regex patterns are used to search for patterns of prices, area, number of bedrooms, and number of bathrooms in the text and extract them.
-This extracted information is then stored in new columns in the DataFrame.
+* **Solution:** Use regular expressions (regex) to extract information on price, area, number of bedrooms, and number of bathrooms from the 'Title' and 'Description' fields.
+Specifically, regex expressions are used to find patterns for price, area, number of bedrooms, and number of bathrooms in the text and extract them.
+This information is then stored in new columns in the DataFrame.

 **Issue 4:**

-* **Error Description:** More detailed processing, calculations, and filling of missing values are needed.
+* **Description:** Detailed processing, calculations, and filling of missing values are needed.

 * **Solution:** Convert the 'Price' and 'Area' columns to numeric types and calculate the price per square meter.
-Fill missing values based on the average values for each district and reasonable calculation rules.
-Specifically, the `fill_miss_vals` function calculates missing values for the 'Price' and 'Area' columns based on the average values by district.
+Fill missing values based on the average value of each district and reasonable calculation rules.
+Specifically, the `fill_miss_vals` function calculates missing values for the 'Price' and 'Area' columns based on the average values per district.
 The `price_per_sqm` function calculates the price per square meter and adds this column to the DataFrame.

 **Issue 5:**

-* **Error Description:** The data contains too many duplicate rows.
+* **Description:** There are too many duplicate rows in the data.

 * **Solution:** Remove duplicate rows by checking the similarity of the 'Postdate' and 'Description' columns.
-First, completely identical rows are removed.
-Then, partially duplicated rows are compared based on the similarity of 'Postdate' and 'Description'.
-These duplicate rows are removed if they have a high similarity level.
+Initially, fully duplicate rows are removed.
+Then, partially duplicate rows are compared based on the similarity of 'Postdate' and 'Description', and these duplicate rows are removed if they have a high level of similarity.

 **Issue 6:**

-* **Error Description:** Old posts may cause inaccuracies with the current timeframe, so it was decided to delete outdated data.
+* **Description:** Old posts can cause inaccuracies with the current timeframe, so we decided to delete outdated data.

-* **Solution:** Delete house sale posts from the year 2022.
-This is done by converting the 'Postdate' column to datetime type and filtering out rows with a posting year of 2022.
+* **Solution:** Delete house sale posts from 2022.
+This is done by converting the 'Postdate' column to the datetime format and filtering out rows with a post date in 2022.

 **Issue 7:**

-* **Error Description:** Some data entries are unreasonable and need to be removed.
+* **Description:** Some data entries are unreasonable and need to be removed.

-* **Solution:** Remove unreasonable values by checking the 'Price_per_sqm' values.
-Rows with 'Price_per_sqm' values outside a reasonable range are removed.
-Then, adjust the values to be more reasonable based on the area.
+* **Solution:** Remove unreasonable values by checking the 'Price_per_sqm' value.
+Rows with 'Price_per_sqm' values outside the reasonable range are removed.
+Then, adjust the price for more reasonable values based on the area.
 The `adjust_price` function adjusts the 'Price' column values based on the area and price per square meter.

 **Issue 8:**

-* **Error Description:** House prices are not reasonable in some areas.
+* **Description:** House prices are unreasonable in some areas.

-* **Solution:** Adjust the values to be more reasonable.
-The `adjust_price` function is used to adjust the 'Price' column values based on the area and price per square meter.
+* **Solution:** Adjust the prices for more reasonable values.
+The `adjust_price` function adjusts the 'Price' column values based on the area and price per square meter.

+**Issue 9:**

+* **Description:** Missing values need to be predicted for the Floors, Bedrooms, and WCs columns.

+* **Solution:** Train K-Nearest Neighbors (KNN) models to predict missing values for these columns based on the features: Area, Price per square meter, District (encoded), and Month.
+This process includes the following steps:
+    * Select the necessary features.
+    * Split the data into training and testing sets.
+    * Train the KNN model for each column: Floors, Bedrooms, and WCs.
+    * Predict and fill in the missing values for the corresponding columns in the DataFrame.

+### **Final Results:**

-After completing all data processing steps, we saved the DataFrame to a CSV file:
+After completing the data processing steps, we saved the DataFrame to a CSV file:

-- Recreate the 'No' column for better observation.
+- Recreate the 'No' column for easier observation.
 - Save the data to the output CSV file.
-- Check for missing values in the DataFrame to ensure there are no remaining errors.
+- Check for missing values in the DataFrame to ensure no errors remain.

 ---

+## **EXPLORATORY DATA ANALYSIS (EDA) AND DATA PREPARATION**